SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 ## Component Interaction

-The `SplitViewComponent` does not interact directly with nested `cx-view` elements.
-The component does not have any knowledge about the underlying views, other then keeping track of the last _visible_ view component number.
+The `SplitViewComponent` does not interact directly with nested `cx-view` elements, and does not need any information about the underlying views, other than to keep track of the last visible view component number.
 This information is exposed by the `SplitViewService`.
 The `cx-view` elements interact with the `SplitViewService` to register themselves and to toggle their visible state.

-The `SplitViewService` is provided to each `SplitViewComponent` so that the various views and their corresponding states are isolated from other `SplitViewComponent` components.
+The `SplitViewService` is provided to each `SplitViewComponent` so that the various views and their corresponding states can be isolated from other `SplitViewComponent` components.
 This allows you to have multiple, independent split views in the application.

 ## Styling

 The split view layout is driven by CSS Flexbox.
-To not break the content flow of nested flex items, it is important that any elements wrapping the `cx-view` elements are removed from the Flexbox.
-This can be achieved by using the CSS `display` property with the `content` value.
+To avoid breaking the content flow of nested flex items, it is important that any elements that wrap the `cx-view` elements are removed from the Flexbox.
+This can be achieved by using the CSS `display` property with the `contents` value.
 The following is an example:

 ```css
 .wrapper {